-ATLAS is working with the provincial PRV to develop and implement a Local Implementation Guide for this agency to guide their coordination with actors at the municipal and local levels.
+ATLAS is working with the provincial Rescue and Support Program for Victims of Trafficking (PRV) to develop and implement a Local Implementation Guide for this agency to guide their coordination with actors at the municipal and local levels.
 The Guide intends to streamline the many internal policies and protocols that currently exist.
 It will outline how the PRV will implement these policies in practice and, more importantly, how municipal actors can coordinate their work to respond to victims' needs.
 This guide will be developed by DyA through analyzing existing procedures that address victims' needs and conducting meetings with the PRV and other stakeholders to gather input for drafting the Local Implementation Guide document.
 This guide will be presented to the stakeholders for review and feedback.
 The collected feedback will lead into refinement of the draft and preparation of the final local implementation guide.
 Upon completion, the guide will be institutionalized with the PRV for organizational trainings and ongoing use.